fusiongodo/yolo-score/README.md

 Execute first code cell -> pip install gdown (Google Drive Python API)
 Execute second code cell -> download DeepscoresV2 Dataset

+# Note
+This repository was initially based on the obb_anns repository by yvan674: https://github.com/yvan674/obb_anns providing helper functions to efficiently process DeepscoresV2 data.
+I discarded all implementations of obb_anns but you can still see the original repository in the commit history.

 # Dataset Statistics
 dataset_statistics.ipynb
 Annotation density distribution for various detection grid resolutions, class occurence scatter plot and table.